 BiOptix’ technology is a novel ultra-sensitive detection platform known as enhanced Surface Plasmon Resonance (eSPR) which combines high sensitivity with microarray detection capability.

 Classical interferometry (dual path) is known to be one of the most sensitive techniques to measure refractive index changes, but is impractical to use in laboratories and commercial environments because it is susceptible to environmentally induced signal disruptions and drift.
 Any change between separated beams used in classical interferometry leads to noise and instability problems.
 Common path interferometry negates this susceptibility because the phase changes are measured and derived from the same laser beam, allowing a more robust configuration with the inherent sensitivity advantage of an interferometric detection technique.
-Furthermore, by employing the surface plasmon excitation effect, the response from the transducer element is amplified, so that an ultimate sensitivity level of 2 x 10-8 RIU is theoretically achievable.
+Furthermore, by employing the surface plasmon excitation effect, the response from the sensor surface is amplified, so that an ultimate sensitivity level of 2 x 10-8 RIU is theoretically achievable.

 Principles of enhanced surface plasmon resonance (eSPR).
-Left graphic panel shows the covalently linked antibodies present on the gold surface of the transducer slide in a multiplex format.
-As the sample is exposed to the transducer, accumulation of biomass at the surface due to specific affinity interactions causes an optical phase shift of the P and S components of the laser, which is measured with the photo detectors.
+Left graphic panel shows the covalently linked antibodies present on the gold surface of the sensor chip in a multiplex format.
+As the sample is exposed to the sensor surface, accumulation of biomass at the surface due to specific affinity interactions causes an optical phase shift of the P and S components of the laser, which is measured with the photo detectors.
 The response is then analyzed and the output delivered as a voltage measurement proportional to changes in refractive index at the surface, which in turn is proportional to concentration of the target molecule in solution.
 Right Panel B illustrates the phase differential induced by refractive index change at surface.

 The design of BiOptix surface plasmon resonance spectrometers allows discrete areas within the sample cell to be interrogated simultaneously by use of photo-diode arrays aligned to the reflected beam from the sample cell.
 Thus, microarrays of capture agents can be built into the flow cell so that samples can be screened for multiple analytes simultaneously with multiplexed readout.